-- (1) A territorial authority must notify any plan or plan change to include each area in its district that is identified as qualifying as an SNA. - (2) The notified plan or plan change must include: - (a) the location of the SNA and a description of its attributes; and - (b) a map of the area; and - (c) specify whether the SNA is a geothermal SNA.
+- (1) A territorial authority must notify a plan or plan change to include as an SNA each area in its district that is identified as qualifying as an SNA. - (2) The notified plan or plan change must include: - (a) the location of the SNA and a description of its attributes; and - (b) a map of the area; and - (c) specify whether the SNA is a geothermal SNA.